 People rely on smartphones and the internet to communicate with each other.
 However, some people have little or no access to this technology.
 This is known as ‘digital exclusion’.
 People who are digitally excluded often also have other serious social and health issues to deal with in their lives.

-This project aims to tackle the digital exclusion experienced by survivors of modern slavery and human trafficking.
-It is a collaboration with Unseen, a Bristol-based organisation that provides care and support for survivors, offering a safe place for them to recover from trauma and rebuild their lives.
+This project aimed to tackle digital exclusion among survivors of modern slavery and human trafficking.
+We worked with Unseen UK, a Bristol-based charity that gives care and support to survivors, offering a safe place for them to recover from trauma and rebuild their lives.

 Download ‘Impact of mobile technology for survivors of modern slavery and human trafficking: A mixed method study’ (PDF) from the Unseen website.

 Find out more about this project in this video:

 Our research showed that having a mobile phone helped survivors in many ways.
 Our policy recommendations include:

 We are linking with others who are working and researching in this area, to develop plans for how technology can be integrated into support packages in a cost-effective way, to support policy development.

 This work was supported by the Elizabeth Blackwell Institute, University of Bristol, the Wellcome Trust Institutional Strategic Support Fund, and the Rosetrees Trust.